golemfactory/golem-js-preview-program/README.md

 **Our new Golem JS Api lets you:**

-- Develop distributed open-source computing solutions for a wide range of use cases
+- Develop distributed open-source computing solutions for a wide range of use cases.
-- Run tasks on the Golem Network directly from your browser
+- Run tasks on the Golem Network directly from your browser.
-- Create serverless applications using Golem as your computation backend
+- Create serverless applications using Golem as your computation backend.